 - South Division: Medicine Hat, Lethbridge

-This new association was called “Lawn Bowls Association of Alberta” (LBAA) and the certificate of incorporation was signed January 20, 1989.
-The following clubs were members of the association:
+This new association was called the “Lawn Bowls Association of Alberta” (LBAA) and the certificate of incorporation was signed on January 20, 1989.
+The following clubs were the inaugural members of the association:

 - Bow Valley (Calgary)